jpizzzel/portfolio/README.md

-# portfolio
+# Portfolio

-This is website that you are currently on!
-I made this in the summer of 2024 to showcase different projects from my past and projects I am currently working on.
+This is my portfolio site that I first created in the summer of 2024 to showcase different projects from my past and projects I am currently working on.

-I also wanted to display my website design, three.js, javascript and 3D design skills through a portfolio site.
-I am not quite sure how else I want to add to this site currently but I know in the future I want to continue to improve this site and experiment with new technologies I come across.
+I typically update it (and sometimes fully revamp it) every 1-2 months.

+## Main Features

+- The main page just lists some basic info about me, some featured projects and work experience.

+- The Projects page has a list of my projects, and each one has it's own page providing a more detailed overview of the project

+- Resume page, pretty obvious...

+- Contact page, email.js hooked up so people can contact me or just email me the old-fashioned way

+- Also have a little AI chatbot that has been set up to answer questions about me, my work, my projects, and more.
+But don't trust everything you hear from it, because it's AI, NOT ME!

-## Last updated
+### Last updated

 3/9/2026